gauravnirmalkumar/image_algorithms/Assignment-1/Readme.md

 ## Features
 Emmetra’s ISP implementation includes the following five key algorithms for a streamlined, effective image processing pipeline:
   #### 1. Demosaic Layer with Edge-Based Interpolation :
-  Reconstructs full-color images from sensor data using edge-based interpolation, enhancing detail by minimizing color artifacts and preserving natural edges.
+  Reconstructs full-color images from sensor data using edge-based interpolation, ehancing detail by minimizing color artifacts and preserving natural edges.
   #### 2. White Balance
   Adjusts color temperature to ensure accurate color reproduction, correcting for different lighting conditions so whites appear neutral and colors are balanced.
   #### 3. Denoise Using a Gaussian Filter